exercism/v3/languages/swift/exercises/concept/strings-and-characters/.meta/design.md

 - Know of the existence of `String` methods and properties
 - Know some basic string methods (like finding the index of a character, or splitting a string based on a delimiter).
 - Know how to combine strings.
-- Know how to iterate over a string
 - Know the existence of the `Character` type
 - Know how the create a Character
 - Know of the existence of `Character` methods and properties